mnussbaumer/cssex/README.md

 }
 ```

-Lastly we did the same original non-prefix `@apply` in `.class-4` and in this case, the value of the variables used was the ones set at declaration time, `red`, but the nesting was still applied in terms of the current selector:
+Lastly we did the same original non-prefix `@apply` in `.class-4` and in this case, the value of the variables used were the ones set at declaration time, `red`, but the nesting was still applied in terms of the current selector:

 ```css
 .class-4 {